anishks07/AstroNova/README.md

 ## 🙏 Acknowledgments

-- **AI Services**: Powered by Groq, Gemini, Brave Search, and HuggingFace
+- **AI Services**: Powered by Groq, OpenRouter,Gemini, Brave Search,FireCrawl and HuggingFace
 - **UI Framework**: Built with React and Tailwind CSS
 - **Workflow Engine**: Automated with n8n
 - **Design Inspiration**: The cosmic beauty of the universe ✨